2054883SAM/CourseWebsite/docs/Database Schema & Security Implementation Documentation.md

 **Fields**:
 - `id` (UUID, Primary Key): Links to auth.users, serving as the user's unique identifier
-- `role` (TEXT, NOT NULL): User's role - must be one of: 'admin', 'creator', 'student'
+- `role` (TEXT, NOT NULL): User's role - must be one of: 'admin', 'teacher', 'student'
+- `membership` (TEXT, NOT NULL, DEFAULT 'free'): must be one of: 'free', 'subscribed'
 - `name` (TEXT, NOT NULL): User's full name
 - `email` (TEXT, NOT NULL): User's email address
 - `photo_url` (TEXT): Optional URL to the user's profile photo